MicrosoftDocs/query-docs/query-languages/m/table-removecolumns.md

 ## About

 Removes the specified `columns` from the `table` provided.
-If a specified column doesn't exist, an error is raised unless the optional parameter `missingField` specifies an alternative behavior (for example, `MissingField.UseNull` or `MissingField.Ignore`).
+If the specified column doesn't exist, an error is raised unless the optional parameter `missingField` specifies an alternative behavior (for example, `MissingField.UseNull` or `MissingField.Ignore`).

 ## Example 1